-As a federal prosecutor with the Cyber & Intellectual Property Crimes Section of the U.S. Attorney’s Office, Mr. Aghaian helped lead the U.S. Justice Department’s efforts in investigating and prosecuting an array of white collar crimes including cyber intrusions and DDoS attacks, copyright and trademark infringement, healthcare fraud, theft of trade secrets, bribery, mail, wire and bank fraud, money laundering, tax evasion, and mortgage fraud.
-Mr. Aghaian has also briefed and argued a number of cases before the U.S. Court of Appeals for the Ninth Circuit.
-Mr. Aghaian was nominated for the prestigious Attorney General’s Award, the highest award in the Department of Justice, and has received numerous accolades from various federal law enforcement agencies, including:
+As a federal prosecutor with the Cyber & Intellectual Property Crimes Section of the U.S. Attorney’s Office, Ray helped lead the U.S. Justice Department’s efforts in investigating and prosecuting an array of white collar crimes, including cyber intrusions and DDoS attacks, copyright and trademark infringement, healthcare fraud, theft of trade secrets, bribery, mail, wire and bank fraud, money laundering, tax evasion, and mortgage fraud.
+Ray has also briefed and argued a number of cases before the U.S. Court of Appeals for the Ninth Circuit.
+Ray was nominated for the prestigious Attorney General’s Award, the highest award in the Department of Justice, and has received numerous accolades from various federal law enforcement agencies, including:

 Cybersecurity & Privacy

-Mr. Aghaian advises clients on cybersecurity issues, including responding to cyber-attacks and data breaches, complying with mandatory disclosure and notification requirements after a data breach, assessing and securing computer networks before any breach, mitigating the risk of liability, and ensuring compliance with cybersecurity standards, including DFARS, 252.204-7012 and other regulatory and industry standards.
-Mr. Aghaian also advises electronic communication service providers and other entities on privacy issues relating to the Electronic Communications Privacy Act, including the Stored Communication Act and the Wiretap Act, and the PROTECT Act.
-Some of Mr. Aghaian’s notable cybersecurity engagements include leading the representation of:
+Ray advises clients on cybersecurity issues, including responding to cyber-attacks and data breaches, complying with mandatory disclosure and notification requirements after a data breach, assessing and securing computer networks before any breach, mitigating the risk of liability, and ensuring compliance with cybersecurity standards.
+Ray also advises electronic communication service providers and other entities on privacy issues relating to the CLOUD Act, the Electronic Communications Privacy Act, including the Stored Communication Act, the Wiretap Act, and the PROTECT Act.
+Ray’s notable cybersecurity engagements include leading the representation of:

-- Prevailed in litigation on behalf of DreamHost, an electronic communications service provider, against the U.S. Department of Justice (DOJ) in a highly-publicized privacy battle, wherein the Court ultimately precluded the DOJ from obtaining information about individuals visiting and communicating with the political advocacy website DisruptJ20 in relation to the Inauguration Day protests;
+-DreamHost, an electronic communications service provider, in successful litigation against the U.S. Department of Justice (DOJ) in a highly-publicized privacy battle, wherein the Court ultimately precluded the DOJ from obtaining information about individuals visiting and communicating with the political advocacy website DisruptJ20 in relation to the Inauguration Day protests.

--Department of Defense contractor in a post data breach matter involving access and acquisition of Personally Identifiable Information (“PII”) and sensitive U.S. State Department data which led to the disclosure of the breach within the U.S. and other countries worldwide;
+-Department of Defense contractor in a post data breach matter involving access and acquisition of Personally Identifiable Information and sensitive U.S. State Department data which led to the disclosure of the breach within the U.S. and other countries worldwide.

--International organization of professionals in a post breach matter involving the potential acquisition and access of PII for over 350,000 members worldwide;
+-International organization of professionals in a post breach matter involving the potential acquisition and access of Personally Identifiable Information for more than 350,000 members worldwide.

 Government Enforcement & Corporate Investigations